Workers are getting more juice from the squeeze by combining work and holiday trips.

 Read more for how people are blurring the lines between professional life and play-time.

-What is blended travel?
+What is blended travel or?

 Bleisure travellers combine private and professional time by adding personal days to a business trip.
 According to 2021’s Global Business Traveler Report, 89% of business travellers plan to pad work trips with personal days.